dnglab/dnglab/README.md

 This is a rust library to extract the raw data and some metadata from digital camera images.
 Given an image in a supported format and camera you will be able to get everything needed to process the image:

-  * Identification of the camera that produced the image
+  * Identification of the camera that produced the image (both the EXIF name and a clean/canonical name)
   * The raw pixels themselves, exactly as encoded by the camera
+  * The black and white points of each of the color channels
   * The multipliers to apply to the color channels for the white balance
   * A conversion matrix between the camera color space and XYZ
   * The description of the bayer pattern itself so you'll know which pixels are which color